tarwn/lessthandot-hugo/blogs/content/posts/2009-03-22-index-trick-convert-index-scan-to-seek.md

 Declare @cnt_test bigint
 Set @cnt_test = (Select count(*) From dbo.test_scan where MyID >= 0)
 ```
-We&#8217;ve just optimized that little portion of the big picture that is commonly overlooked.
+We've just optimized that little portion of the big picture that is commonly overlooked.
 Remember that this is heavily based off your tables data and be careful not to return incorrect results by trying to force this into places it really does not fit.